dvrpc/TrackingProgress/markdown/Housing Affordability/how.md

-The percentage of households in the region with a high housing cost burden (those paying over 35% of income on housing) has dropped by 4.2% in recent years to levels lower than at any point in the period from 2005 to 2017.
-The peak for this period came in the recession years—24.4% in 2011—and hovered around 22% prior to 2010.
-The percentage dipped to 19.6% in 2017.
+The percentage of households in the region with a high housing cost burden (those paying over 30% of income on housing) has dropped by 9% since its peak of 41% of households in 2011 to levels lower than at any point in the period from 2005 to 2021.

-Recent years have seen more of the region's households opting to rent.
-Although rental cost burden has decreased, it has not been as quick to drop as owner cost burden.
-Notably, the region's Core Cities have had relatively flat declines in rental cost burden, while other Planning Areas have seen increases—especially Rural Areas and Growing Suburbs.
+The region’s Core Cities’ households had higher percentages of cost-burdened households than the other planning area types.
+While Core Cities and Developed Communities had higher percentages of cost-burdened households than Growing Suburbs or Rural Areas, those outlying areas may tend toward higher transportation costs.

+Cost burden of renters has increased in recent years, with an all-time high of 367,000 households in 2021.
+Cost-burdened owners have decreased nearly every year from 2011 to 2019, but were up slightly in 2021.
-Those with a severe cost burden—greater than 50% of household income—have seen a similar modest decline.
-Developed Communities and Core Cities Planning Areas have seen steeper declines in severe cost burden than have Growing Suburbs and Rural Areas.
+Those with a severe cost burden—greater than 50% of household income—were seeing a modest decline from 2011 to 2019, but 2021 saw a rise to levels not seen since 2013.